PriyaPalak/MavenAirlinesChallenge/README.md

 |----|----|
 |![Screenshot 2023-02-20 215701](https://user-images.githubusercontent.com/96012488/220158831-128968c8-e9ad-4d5b-9002-afd0dd0da981.png)|![Screenshot 2023-02-20 215644](https://user-images.githubusercontent.com/96012488/220158879-adf03fda-e756-40cc-8087-30f3e943f3a1.png)|

-- Thus, the percentage of female passengers dissatisfied with the airline is almost the same as that of males.
+:arrow_right: Thus, the percentage of female passengers dissatisfied with the airline is almost the same as that of males.

 #